robertogerson/ncls3d/README.md

-#nclsc (NCL Stereo Converter)
+# ncls3d (NCL Stereocopic 3D Converter)

-*nclsc* is a lua script to convert an NCL application to its stereoscopic counterpart.
+*ncls3d* is a lua script to convert an NCL application to its stereoscopic counterpart.
 The final application is ready to be shown on stereoscopic 3D displays.
 It allows both off-line conversion, and on-line (client-side) conversion---through an NCLua media object.

 The following image shows an overview of the process that nclsc implements: